It's Officially Valentine's Day, According To Starbucks

 Advertisement

-There are bespeckled pink mugs and glittery tumblers with enough hearts to tell the world Cupid is a’coming.
+Fear not, winter is not over yet: Periwinkle ceramic cold cups and glittery tumblers are a nod to the winter weather we hope lasts a reasonable length of time.
+But the bespeckled pink mugs and glittery tumblers have enough hearts to tell the world Cupid is a’coming.
 We especially have our eye on the baby pink hot cup with terrazzo hearts.

-This year is also the Year of the Rat, so you’ll also find red mugs with adorable white mouse imagery on them.
-Starbucks’ most loyal followers have spotted these new offerings at both their local coffee shops, as well as select Target stores.
+Given the success of lunar New Year merchandise in the Asian and Canadian markets, Starbucks is bringing it's Lunar New Year goods stateside for the first time, in a Target exclusive.
+This year is also the Year of the Rat so you’ll also find red mugs with adorable white mouse imagery on them.
+Starbucks’ most loyal followers have spotted these new offerings at their local coffee shops and select Target stores.
 All that’s missing is the Cherry Mocha.
 Only then are we allowed to send each other candy grams.

 Advertisement